-Explore the possibility of expanding the existing library, and new civic forecourts, as well as a second pedestrian entry to Robert Street (west).
+- Explore the possibility of expanding the existing library, and new civic forecourts, as well as a second pedestrian entry to Robert Street (west). - > Provide facilities and services for the community. - > Upgrade the landscape character and facilities for unstructured recreational and informal use of Bentleigh Reserve, consistent with the recommendations of Council's Open Space Strategy.